s-laul/roomiefinderz-frontend/README.md

-# project-3-frontend
+# roomiefinderz
-GA Project 3 Frontend
+GA Project 3 Frontend with Thiago, Vi, and Sameer